ashtianicode/eteraf/README.md

 # eteraf
-a place for people to confess anonymously
+a simple blog for people to confess anonymously

-it's a django backend & React in frontend website letting people anonymously confess about their life. for now i have scraped simplyconfess.com for the content but i am going to make the website's language in farsi in order to make it easy for iranian people to confess online anonymously.
+Django for the Rest API & React.js in frontend. helping people anonymously confess about their life. for now It's in english but i am going to make a farsi version in order to make it easy for iranian people to confess online anonymously.